Call 911 immediately or go directly to the nearest emergency department for life-threatening conditions, such as:

 St. Luke's also offers orthopedic urgent care in Boise for a variety of conditions:

-St. Luke's now offers virtual urgent care services seven days a week from 8 a.m. to 8 p.m., if appropriate depending on your symptoms.
+St. Luke's now offers on-demand virtual care services seven days a week from 8 a.m. to 8 p.m., if appropriate depending on your symptoms.

 If you're an existing St. Luke's patient, simply log in to your MyChart account, answer a few questions about your symptoms, and begin a virtual visit with the next available St. Luke's primary care provider.